-Paul Bockelman was designated by the Secretary of Veterans Affairs as the Interim Medical Center Director of Central Alabama Veterans Healthcare System (CAVHCS) effective January 23, 2016.
-As the senior leader of the two-campus healthcare system, he will have oversight and responsibility for administrative and clinical operations.
+Linda L. Boyle was designated by the Secretary of Veterans Affairs as the Medical Center Director for Central Alabama Veterans Health Care System (CAVHCS).
+As the senior leader of the two-campus healthcare system, she has oversight and responsibility for administrative and clinical operations.
 CAVHCS provides general medical, surgical and mental health services.
 Primary care and mental health services are available at clinics located in Dothan, Ft.
 Rucker, Ft.
-Benning and Monroeville, AL and Columbus, GA.
+Benning, Columbus, GA and Monroeville, AL.

 Thomas Huettemann | 334-272-4670